Zeyuzhao/Notebooks/README.md

 # Notebooks
-Jupyter Notebooks with ML implementations and solutions to the CIML textbook
+Jupyter Notebooks with solutions to the CIML textbook and variety of other ML algorithm implementations.